lukehayes/RayEngineInit/readme.md

-# RayEngine
+# Ray Engine Init.

-A simple 'game engine' built on top of the Raylib framework.
+A simple starter template for game development projects built on top of the Raylib framework.